4 Ways Thinking Like A Monk Can Free Your Mind

 1. Focus

-Monks are masters of focus, according to Jay, so by training your mind to focus on the things you want without succumbing to the outside distractions, your brain will begin to change.
+Monks are masters of focus, according to Jay, so by training your mind to focus on the things you want without succumbing to outside distractions, your brain will begin to change.

-By learning to focus, you will overcome your procrastination and overthinking and learn self control.
+By learning to focus, you will overcome your procrastination and overthinking and learn self-control.

-If you can train your mind to focus on the things you want without succumbing to the outside distractions, your brain will begin to change.
+If you can train your mind to focus on the things you want without succumbing to outside distractions, your brain will begin to change.
 If you need support with focus, you can book with a range of qualified practitioners.

 2. Self-Awareness